sap218/jabberwocky/bite/README.md

 # README - `bite`

 ## `corpus`
-- text file
+- file with each post/sentence on a new line
+- can be `catch` output (grep)

 ## `concepts_to_remove`
-- newline delimited `.txt` file with concepts to remove from TF-IDF
+- concepts file with each on a new line to remove from TF-IDF statistical rankings
-- these concepts can be `bandersnatch` output
+- can be `snatch` output
-- leave blank to include all terms
+- users can leave blank to use all terms in corpus

 ## `graph`
 - plot TF-IDF rankings
-- if so,

 ### `cm`
+- plotting colour for bars
-- choose a colour - mediumseagreen, steelblue, lightcoral - for the bar plot colours
+- recommended to use mediumseagreen, steelblue, or lightcoral

 ### `limit`
-- plot limit for bars (default is 30)
+- plot limit for top-N terms (default is 30)

 ***